 Positive Fandom: May the Toys Be With You!

 Palitoy is a name familiar to vintage Star Wars toy collectors the world over.
-However, it wasn’t until I attended Leicester New Walk Museum’s May the Toys Be With You exhibition that I realised quite how close to home the toy company actually was…
+Yet it wasn’t until I attended Leicester New Walk Museum’s May the Toys Be With You exhibition that I realised quite how close to home the company actually was…

 Organised by collector Matt Fox, May the Toys Be With You in part honours the work of Leicestershire’s Palitoy, the toy company responsible for producing Kenner’s Star Wars line for the UK.
 Yet beyond its local origins, it’s a total celebration of all things vintage Star Wars.